 How long does the train take from London to Edinburgh?

 The fastest trains take slightly over four hours to get from London to Edinburgh, running up the east coast of the country.
+These are run by LNER as well as by Lumo (starting October 2021).
 There are also slightly slower direct services that take the west coast, which are a little under six hours in duration.

 Where to buy train tickets?

-You can also of course buy and book tickets at the actual train stations but we recommend booking in advance if you can.
+You can also of course buy and book tickets in person at the actual train stations but we recommend booking in advance if you can.

 4. Car / Driving